aaronczichon/website/site/src/content/blog/20-obsidian-location-plugin-update1.md

 ## Smaller improvements

 Additionally to these major new features I also done some more minor ones.
-There is now a [DOCUMENTATION.md](https://github.com/aaronczichon/obsidian-location-plugin/blob/main/DOCUMENTATION.md) file as well as a [CHANGELOG.md](https://github.com/aaronczichon/obsidian-location-plugin/blob/main/CHANGELOG.md) so it's easier to get started and see what has changed in the versions.
+There is now a [Documentation](https://obsidian-location.czichon.cloud/) as well as a [CHANGELOG.md](https://github.com/aaronczichon/obsidian-location-plugin/blob/main/CHANGELOG.md) so it's easier to get started and see what has changed in the versions.
 It's now also no longer required to have `latitude` as the first entry of your code block and `longitude` the second one.
 You can place them now where you like.

 ## Feedback

 If you have any feedback (positive or negative) feel free to reach out via the [Github repository](https://github.com/aaronczichon/obsidian-location-plugin).
 There is also a small [roadmap](https://github.com/aaronczichon/obsidian-location-plugin/milestones) on what is coming up in the next versions.

+## Update

+*Updated 31.03.2025*
+Removed the link to the Documentation markdown file and replaced it with the link to the documentation website.